RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 # What's New in v1.9.0

 There have been a lot of improvements in speeding up the application.
-Thumbnails in particular will load much faster, and are now cached to disk (see [Persistent thumbnail caching](#persistent-thumbnail-caching)).
+Thumbnails in particular will load much faster, as they are now cached to disk (see [Persistent thumbnail caching](#persistent-thumbnail-caching)).

 There have been subtle **improvements to scanning images** (aside from the ability to Archive folders to skip them entirely).
 A lot of work has been done to make scanning asynchronous.